sirrazor05/cloud/data_analyst/sql.md

 Surrogate keys are preferred for flexibility and stability.

+### What is the difference between a primary key and a unique key? <a name="primary-vs-unique-key"></a>

+- Primary key: Uniquely identifies each row; cannot be NULL; one per table.
+- Unique key: Ensures uniqueness of values but can allow one NULL (depending on DB).

+### Explain data type choices — when would you use INT vs BIGINT vs UUID as a primary key? <a name="primary-key-types"></a>

+- INT: Small tables
+- BIGINT: Large tables
+- UUID: Decentralized inserts (e.g., distributed systems)

+### When to use composite primary keys? <a name="composite-primary-keys"></a>

+- When the combination of two or more columns uniquely identifies a row.
+- Often in many-to-many or versioning tables.

+### What is Normalization? <a name="normalization"></a>

+Normalization is the process of organizing data in a database to:
+- Eliminate data redundancy
+- Ensure data integrity
+- Make updates/inserts/deletes more efficient and consistent

+It's done in stages called normal forms: 1NF → 2NF → 3NF (most common in practice)

+###  What Are the Trade-offs Between Normalized and Denormalized Database Schemas? <a name="normalization-tradeoffs"></a>

+- **Normalized:** Reduces redundancy, easier to maintain, but may require complex joins.
+- **Denormalized:** Improves read performance and simplicity but increases redundancy and update anomalies.

+### What are indexes and why are they used? <a name="index"></a>

+Indexes speed up SELECT queries by allowing fast lookup of rows.
+But they slow down inserts/updates and use extra storage.

+### Explain the Difference Between Clustered and Non-Clustered Indexes.
+When Would You Use Each? <a name="clustered-vs-nonclustered"></a>

+- **Clustered Index:** The table’s data is physically sorted according to this index (one per table).
+Efficient for range queries.
+- **Non-clustered Index:** Separate structure pointing to data rows.
+Multiple non-clustered indexes can exist per table.
+Good for quick lookups on columns.

+Use clustered for primary keys or frequently range-queried columns, non-clustered for others.

+### How Does Indexing Work Under the Hood? <a name="indexing"></a>

+- An **index** is a data structure (usually a B-tree or sometimes a hash) that the database uses to quickly locate rows without scanning the entire table.
+- It stores keys (indexed column values) along with pointers to the corresponding data rows.
+- When you run a query with a `WHERE` clause on an indexed column, the database uses the index to jump directly to matching rows, drastically reducing search time.
+- Indexes speed up read operations but can slow down write operations (`INSERT`, `UPDATE`, `DELETE`) because the index also needs updating.

+### Explain the Concept of a Covering Index. <a name="covering-index"></a>

+An index that contains all the columns a query needs, so the database can fulfill the query using only the index without accessing the table data.

 ### What is the difference between WHERE and HAVING? <a name="where_having"></a>

 - **WHERE**: filters rows before aggregation